composingcap/grainflow/README.md

 ## Buidling
-Currently grainiflow has only ben tested on Windows 11  and Mac OS 14 You must have [cmake](https://cmake.org/) and Visual Studio (Windows) or Xcode (Mac)
+Currently grainflow has only ben tested on Windows 11  and Mac OS 14 You must have [cmake](https://cmake.org/) and Visual Studio (Windows) or Xcode (Mac)
 ### Downloading the repo
 Open a terminal window in the  directory you would like to place grainflow.